 Here you have email addresses of users who have already made a purchase on your website or store.

 This type of retargeting is mostly concerned with nurturing and increasing the lifetime value of a customer.
-Make them engage with new content, other channels or invite them to events, tell-a-friend etc. Of course prolonging their subscription or trial is another goal.
+Make them engage with new content, other channels or invite them to events, tell-a-friend etc. Just think about the different fashion loyalty programs you know or in any other industry.
+Of course prolonging their subscription or trial is another goal.
 Not all the retargeting has to be top of funnel.

 4. Create retargeting emails and ads